 - Restart your computer when done.

 After these steps, the NVIDIA FrameView SDK will no longer start up automatically and will not run in the background.
-If you wish to use the SDK again, you can change the Startup type to Automatic or Manual.
+If you wish to use the SDK again, change the Startup type to Automatic or Manual.

 2. BSOD Error while Installing